amywlchong/typescript-projects/patientor-backend/README.md

 ## Services and Tools Needed

 Node.js and npm: Since this is a Node.js application, you'll need Node.js and npm (Node Package Manager) installed on your machine to run this project.

+MongoDB Account or Instance: The models use MongoDB via Mongoose for data persistence.
+You need access to a MongoDB database, either via a cloud service like MongoDB Atlas (which would require an account) or a local MongoDB instance.

+Environment Variables: The application requires certain environment variables, which are specified in a .env file.
+Please refer to the .env.example file in the project's root directory for a template on the required variables.
+Create your own .env file in the same directory, and define the variables.